 1. Higher wages:

 It is one of the major disadvantages of employees unionizing.
-The rise in labor costs of unionized employees causes their non unionized counterparts earn less than what they do.
+The rise in labour costs of unionized employees causes their non-unionized counterparts earn less than what they do.
 It ultimately leads to higher production cost for the companies.

 Another ugly disadvantage that employers have to face is employee strikes.
 If the employers do not acquiesce to the salaries, benefits or workplace policies requested by the union, the union workers can officially strike.

 The central laws restrict an employer’s ability to fire a worker in strike.
 More than the loss of money due to lost production, there are other troubles too.

 The publicity from a strike may lead to decreased sales due to boycotting of the employers’ product or service by sympathetic customers.